ChrstphrHll/npc_gen/students/Cartyr Tamsin.md

 ### Description
 - Dragonborn Druid from Draconia
 - 3rd year Assault student in Jettenia
-- 5 barbed horns, Hazel eyes, and silver skin
+- short spines, Hazel eyes, and silver skin
 - Is Logical and Critical, and has Caring as their ideal

 ### Organizations